Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 As if this proves that such genes don’t exist.
 We don’t know the precise genes that determine eye color, height, and skin color, so do those genes also not exist?

-In the 1950s, scientists knew that DNA existed even though they knew nothing about its exact shape and way of working.
+In the 1950s, scientists knew DNA existed even though they knew nothing about its shape and working methods.
 Astronomers knew Pluto existed before anyone saw it (they could indirectly verify its existence through gravitational fluctuations).
 Therefore, just because we don't know exactly which genes influence intelligence doesn't mean that they don't exist.

-It’s almost certain that in this century we will discover the genes that determine every human attribute.
+It’s almost certain that in this century, we will discover the genes that determine every human attribute.
 We already know that everything about us has a physical manifestation.
-Everything about us, including our love, hate, personalities, preferences, and looks are all determined by chemicals and molecules in our body.
-We can certainly influence and change these molecules with our behavior, electrical impulses, or drugs.
+Everything about us, including our love, hate, personalities, preferences, and looks, is determined by chemicals and molecules in our bodies.
+We can influence and change these molecules with our behavior, electrical impulses, or drugs.

-A study of over 100,000 people has isolated several genetic regions that are associated with “educational attainment” (the number of years spent studying).
-In a few decades, we'll zero in on the most impactful genes that influence intelligence.
+A study of over 100,000 people has isolated several genetic regions associated with “educational attainment” (the number of years spent studying).
+We'll zero in on the most impactful genes influencing intelligence in a few decades.
 Give us time.
 We're getting there.

 South Africa